ahtle/founding-speeches/README.md

 ## Working version and screenshot
 Use this link to try the app for yourself! https://founding-speeches.herokuapp.com/

 ![alt tag](https://github.com/anhhtle/founding-speeches/blob/master/public/img/screenshot.jpg)

 ## Technology
 This is a MERN stack.

 ### Client
 The front-end is coded with HTML and CSS and runs with Javascript framework React.js.
 Unit testing with Enzyme and Mocha.
 Continuous integration with Travis CI and deploys to Heroku.
 Personality analysis is done with IBM Watson Personality Insight.
-The data is graphed with d3.js for easy visulization.
+The data is graphed with d3.js for easy visualization.

 The app is fully responsive with flexbox.